SheerSt/pokewilds/README.md

 **Credits for v0.8:** - Special thank-you to everyone who contributed this update!

 Battle sprites:
- - Credits to the Prism team for many Pokemon front and back sprites.
+ - **Credits to Nuuk on discord (nuukiie on twitter) for many Pokemon front and back sprites.**
- - Credits to Nuuk on discord (nuukiie on twitter) for many Pokemon front and back sprites.
+ - **Credits to the Prism team for many Pokemon front and back sprites.**
  - Applin front sprites - ICantBelieveItsNotBowser on discord
  - Applin back sprites - ICantBelieveItsNotBowser and betsybugaboo on discord
  - Probopass, Mantyke front and back sprites - SkwovetSquire on discord